What Do You Do At a School Bus Stop Sign?

 If you are traveling on a multi-lane road and separated by a turn lane or traffic lane, you are still required to stop, even if you are traveling in the opposite direction.

-The only time you do not have to stop for a Florida school bus is if you are traveling in the opposite direction on a divided highway with a raised barrier or an unpaved space separating the lanes that is at least five feet wide.
+The only time you do not have to stop for a Florida school bus is if you are traveling in the opposite direction on a divided highway.
+A divided highway is defined as having a raised barrier or an unpaved space at least five feet wide separating the lanes.

 Fines For Violations